This page equips Business administrators with a user guide for the Infosys Equinox Commerce platform’s Promotions microservice.

 • Cart Price Offer – to set up a cart price offer on an order.

-• Trade In Offer – to provide an offer on an old item while exchanging with the new item.
+• Trade In Offer – to provide an offer on an old item while exchanging with a new item.

 • Cart Shipping Rules – to set up a cart shipping offer on an order.